neondatabase/website/content/docs/guides/auth-clerk.md

 ---
-title: Authenticate users of your Neon application with Clerk
+title: Authenticate your Neon application users with Clerk
-subtitle: Learn how to add authentication to your Next.js application backed by Neon, using Clerk
+subtitle: Learn how to add authentication to a Neon-backed application using Clerk
 enableTableOfContents: true
 updatedOn: '2024-03-04T10:15:00.000Z'
 ---

 User authentication is a critical requirement for web applications.
 Modern applications require advanced features like social login and multi-factor authentication besides the regular login flow.
 Additionally, managing any personally identifiable information (PII) about the users requires a secure solution compliant with data protection regulations.

 [Clerk](https://clerk.com/) is a user authentication and identity management platform that provides these features out of the box.
-It comes with adapters for popular web frameworks, making it easy to integrate with your application backed by `Neon Postgres` database.
+It comes with adapters for popular web frameworks, making it easy to integrate with an application backed by a Neon Postgres database.

-In this guide, we'll walk through setting up a simple Next.js application using [Neon's](https://neon.tech) serverless Postgres, and add user authentication to it using [Clerk](https://clerk.com/).
+In this guide, we'll walk through setting up a simple Next.js application using Neon Postgres as the database, and add user authentication using [Clerk](https://clerk.com/).
 We will go over how to:
 - Set up a Next.js project with Clerk for authentication
 - Create a Neon Postgres database and connect it to your application
 - Define a database schema using Drizzle ORM and generate migrations